Constant 2-labellings and an application to (r,a,b)-covering codes: Introduction

+The $(r,a,b)$-codes have already been studied in some graphs under the name of \emph{weighted covering codes} by Cohen et al.~\cite{Cohen--Litsyn--Honkala--Mattson--1995}.
+Their work corresponds to a study of these codes in the Hamming metric.
+For a subset $C$ of vertices, they attach weights to different layers of the Hamming sphere and they consider weighted spheres centred at vertices of $C$.
+If several such spheres intersect in a vertex, they define the density of each vertex as the sum of the weights of the corresponding layers.
+The set $C$ is called a \emph{weighted covering} if the density at each vertex is at least one.
+When the density is exactly equal to one for all vertices, then $C$ is called a \emph{perfect weighted covering}.
+If the radius is equal to $1$, a $(1,a,b)$-code is exactly a perfect weighted covering of radius one with weight $\left(\frac{b-a+1}{b},\frac{1}{b}\right)$.
+For more details see~\cite[Chapter 13]{Cohen--Honkala--Litsyn--Lobstein--1997}.

+While Cohen et al.~\cite{Cohen--Litsyn--Honkala--Mattson--1995} studied weighted codes in Hamming metric, Telle considered a particular case of these codes in graphs in general~\cite{Telle--1994}.
+For a subset $C$ of vertices, he defines the state of a vertex $u\in C$ by

-Cohen \textit{et al.}~\cite{CHLM} introduced a generalization of covering codes using weights, called weighted coverings (see also~\cite[Chapter 13]{CHLL}).
-A $(1,a,b)$-code is exactly a perfect weighted covering of radius one with weight $\left(\frac{b-a+1}{b},\frac{1}{b}\right)$.
-This particular case has been much studied, for example see~\cite{DGHM, GMP} for $(1,a,b)$-codes in the multidimensional grid graphs.
-Moreover, $(1,a,b)$-codes are equivalent to $[a-1,b]$-domination sets defined by Telle.
-In~\cite{Telle}, Telle proved that the following decidability problem was NP-complete : ``Is it possible to decide whether a graph has an $[a,b]$-dominating set ?''.
-It is even NP-complete when restricted to planar bipartite graphs of maximum degree three.\\
+Then many properties of vertex subsets can be defined by allowing only a specific set $L$ of states.
+For instance, the set $C$ is a dominating set if the state $\rho_0$ is not allowed.
+In this setting, $(1,a,b)$-codes are equivalent to $[\sigma_{a-1},\rho_b]$-dominating sets.
+Telle~\cite{Telle--1994} proved that the following decidability problem was NP-complete: ``Is it possible to decide whether a graph has an $[\sigma_a,\rho_b]$-dominating set ?''.
+The problem is still NP-complete when restricted to planar bipartite graphs of maximum degree three.

-In this paper, we will focus on the graph of the infinite grid $\mathbb{Z}^2$.
-For $r\ge2$, Puzynina~\cite{Puzy} showed that every $(r,a,b)$-codes of $\mathbb{Z}^2$ are periodic (see Subsection~\ref{application} for a formal definition).
-Moreover Axenovich~\cite{Axe} gave a characterization all $(r,a,b)$-codes in $\mathbb{Z}^2$ with $r\ge2$ and $|a-b|>4$.
-We introduce the concept of constant $2$-labellings to obtain a new characterization of these $(r,a,b)$-codes and we give all the possible values of constants $a$ and $b$.\\